 - Find It Fast: Call out a color or other trait (e.g. something round, something yellow, something wooden) and students must find an object in the room and get to it as quickly as possible.

 - Tell a Story: Pick a student to start a story with one sentence, each student down the row adds an additional sentence to the story.
-Story ends with the last student.
-(Make sure to establish rules such as, each student has 5-seconds to say a line or they are skipped and the stories must be school appropriate)
+The story ends with the last student.
+(Make sure to establish rules such as each student has 5-seconds to say a line or they are skipped and the stories must be school appropriate)

 Brain Break Ideas for High School Students:

 - Yoga: this is a wonderful way to promote mind & body balance and decrease stress.
 Poses that are fun and challenging for high school students are core strength poses like airplane and eagle pose.

 - Keep It Up: Students must keep a beach ball from hitting the ground.
 Add two or three balls to make it even more fun

 - Human Knot Project: Class forms small circles of 8-10 people.
 Each student will put their left hand into the circle and grab the hand of another student.
 Then, they do the same with their right hand.
 Without letting go, they have to work together to untie the knot.